 - Square: 2.75% for swiped transaction or 3.5% + $.15 for manually entered transactions.

 The tricky thing with conventional processing systems like PayPal, Square and QuickBooks is that sometimes travel industry professionals can be considered high risk, and certain processing systems won’t take the risk of covering you. (*Cough* — HAR may or may not have some personal experience with that!).
 However, so long as you’re not using the same processing system to sell travel, you should be able to frame your fees as “consultation fees.”

 This process may not work if you operate in or are selling to a client that resides in a state with Seller of Travel requirements AND if you’re using your host’s SOT number.
 If this is the case, then you want to ask your host about processing your fees (more on this subject to come very soon!!!).

-There's more to come!
-Keep your eyes out for some expert info from Mark Pestronk on charging services fees in states with Seller of Travel Laws!
+Our next article, How Seller of Travel Laws Impact Service Fees, has some expert info from Mark Pestronk on charging services fees in states with Seller of Travel Laws!
 Plus Jamie Jones, COO of WhirlAway Travel shared insights with HAR in order to create a customizable template for agents to make their own service agreement to share with their clients.